cappuchinese/Intro-Java/src/main/java/week2_1/Readme.md

 **NOTE: this problem can be solved in many ways, some hard and some easy -- so think before you start!**

-*Tip: use String.join("+", sequences) to join array elements into a single string (if you think you need this feature)*
+- *Tip 1*: use String.join("+", sequences) to join array elements into a single string (if you think you need this feature)
+- *Tip 2*: use String.split("delimiter") to split a String into separate elements.
+Leaving the delimiter empty will split on all characters!
+- *Tip 3*: use Arrays.sort() to sort a String[] alphabetically
+- *Tip 4*: you will need to use some kind of nested for-loop to get this done